zylstraa/NashCovidViolations/README.md

 ## Data Question 4: Nashville COVID-19 Violations

+*This project was for Nashville Software School to be completed as a group.
+My contribution to the project were the notebooks working on Parts 1 & 3.*

 In this project, you will explore COVID-19 violations reported to hubNashville, Metro Nashville government's comprehensive customer service system.

 ### Part 1: